ultrabug/py3status/py3status/modules/README.md

 ### <a name="glpi"></a>glpi

-Display the total number of open tickets from GLPI.
+Display number of open tickets from GLPI.

 It features thresholds to colorize the output and forces a low timeout to limit the impact of a server connectivity problem on your i3bar freshness.